7 min read

 Aside from the bars, restaurants and infamous city churches, Adelaide offers a wide range of activities, sport teams and events for families and singles alike.

-The city frequently hosts major sporting games, exhibitions and concerts with ticket prices ranging from $30 - $150 depending on the show or game.
+The city frequently hosts major sporting events, exhibitions, and concerts, with ticket prices typically ranging from $35 to $160 depending on the show or game (based on Numbeo 2025 data and Ticketek listings).

 How much can I expect to spend to live basically in Adelaide?

-After taking into consideration all of the above mentioned costs, we estimate a single person living in Adelaide would spend roughly $50,000 a year.
+After taking into consideration all of the above-mentioned costs, we estimate a single person living in Adelaide would spend roughly $51,500 a year (based on updated 2025 averages).

-If you’re spending around $50,000 living in Adelaide you’ll need to earn more than this to afford this lifestyle after tax.
-Single people should aim to earn at least $65,000.
+If you’re spending around this amount, you’ll need to earn more than this to afford the lifestyle after tax.
+Single people should aim to earn at least $66,500, which leaves approximately $54,300 cash in hand after tax, allowing a small buffer for unexpected costs (based on ATO 2025 tax rates).

-If you live in Perth and have children you can expect your budget to be significantly higher in order to live comfortably.
-A family of four would need to earn close to $150,000 (combined income) to cover cost of living essentials and cover the necessary tax.
+If you live in Adelaide and have children, you can expect your budget to be significantly higher.
+A family of four would need to earn close to $152,000 (combined income) to cover cost-of-living essentials, and around $178,000 to live more comfortably, but this still leaves little for savings or major unforeseen expenses.

 What’s the average salary in Adelaide Australia?